-The formations of the white families with whom the Lundy children resided also reveals that all bar one of the households (that of Ann Lundy) held a number of enslaved people in addition to the "free" black Lundy children.
-For example, fifteen-year-old John Lundy lived with the Stallins who owned five enslaved people.
-Sarah Lundy resided in the home of the Lamkins along with their 42 slaves.
-While surviving written testimony is lacking, it can be hypothesised that in their hiring of these free black children, the white families regarded the Lundy children as slaves in all but name: children who resided within
+The formations of the white families with whom the Lundy children resided also reveal that all bar one of the households (that of Ann Lundy) held a number of enslaved people in addition to the "free" black Lundy children.
+For example, fifteen-year-old John Lundy lived with the Stallins, who owned five enslaved people.
+Sarah Lundy resided in the home of the Lamkins along with their forty-two slaves.
+While surviving written testimony is lacking, it can be hypothesized that in their hiring of these free black children, the white families regarded the Lundy children as slaves in all but name: children who resided within broader enslaved communities despite their free legal status.
+Additionally, these children might not even have known they were free, and simply assumed they, like others around them, belonged to others.
+Nor do the Lundy children appear to have lived with their free black mothers in their white households, women who could have tried to prevent their exploitation and assert their free status.
+The children might have felt isolated and lonely, bereft of parental love and affection, though the voices of these young "slaves in all but name" are sadly absent from the historical record.
+Attempts to raise enough money to ship the Lundys to Liberia appear to have failed.
+In the 1860 Census for Pike County, at least half of these young free people of colour still lived within the same white households as they did in 1850, while the elder ones appear to be living in their own households.
+The story of the Lundy children is one of continuities rather than changes within wider forms of de facto slavery that exploited the poor and powerless, and flexible and informal systems of hiring and apprenticeship for free people of colour.